-Nursing is an in-demand profession because of shortages across the country, and one of the fastest-growing nursing-related careers is for nurse practitioner (NP).
+Nursing is an in-demand profession because of shortages across the country, and one of the fastest-growing nursing-related careers is for family nurse practitioner (NP).

 According to U.S. News and World Report, a nurse practitioner is the fifth-best healthcare occupation.
 The reasons for this high ranking include an array of job opportunities, high job satisfaction and good salaries.
 Also, the U.S. Bureau of Labor Statistics projects that there will be job growth for nurse practitioners in the next 10 years.
 Learn more about how much money a FNP can make by state.
 Your average salary will depend largely on your state of practice, level of experience, where you work and how well you practice the essential qualities of a nurse practitioner on a daily basis to help your patients get healthy.

-Nurse practitioners work in a variety of settings including hospitals, clinics, primary care offices, urgent care centers and retail health clinics.
+Family nurse practitioners work in a variety of settings including hospitals, clinics, primary care offices, urgent care centers and retail health clinics.
 With a master’s degree, nurse practitioners can also teach at the undergraduate nursing level.
 Those who attain a doctorate degree can teach at the graduate level.

 NPs generally specialize in a specific population group.
 For example:

-• Family nurse practitioners see patients of all ages
+- Family nurse practitioners see patients of all ages

-• Pediatric nurse practitioners treat patients from infancy to age 18
+- Pediatric nurse practitioners treat patients from infancy to age 18

-• Adult nurse practitioners work with patients from age 18 to age 65
+- Adult nurse practitioners work with patients from age 18 to age 65

-• Geriatric nurse practitioners handle patients 65 and older
+- Geriatric nurse practitioners handle patients 65 and older

 To become an NP you first need to be an RN and earn a bachelor’s of science in nursing.
 To advance to the graduate level, you usually need to attain a GPA of a 3.0, serve one year or more as a registered nurse, and have an active, unencumbered registered nursing license.
 Many schools require additional graduate school tests, an essay and letters of recommendation.

 The graduate level also offers several pathways to become a nurse practitioner.
 The most common path is to enter at the BSN level and progress to the MSN level.
 An increasing trend that is well-supported by many nursing organizations is to enter at the BSN level and proceed to the Doctorate of Nursing Practice (DNP) degree.
 This option may/may not include an MSN degree; however, many programs offer a nurse practitioner option in one or more specialty tracks.
 And yes, you can get your nurse practitioner degree online in many MSN programs.

 Another popular option for master’s prepared nurses is the post-master’s degree option.
 With this option, the master’s prepared nurse can expand the scope to include more clinical-based education and practice.
 This is an ideal option for a nurse educator or as a path forward to the DNP degree.